ckeditor/ckeditor5/packages/ckeditor5-minimap/docs/features/minimap.md

 ## Demo

-Scroll the content and the minimap in the sidebar will show your current location.
-Drag the box marking the visible portion of the content to quickly navigate the document.
-You can also simply click anywhere on the minimap to move around instantly.
+Scroll the content, and the minimap in the sidebar will show your current location.
+To quickly navigate the document, drag the box marking the visible portion of the content.
+You can also click anywhere on the minimap to move around instantly.

 {@snippet features/minimap}